People who can help me with identified concerns around my child / young person's understanding, talking or communication

 You haven't selected an area yet so you will only see core resources from across the UK.
 Select your local area from the home page

-The resources here will help you reach the outcome: "I know who can help me with identified concerns around my teenager's understanding, talking or communication."
+The resources here will help you reach the outcome: "I know who can help me with identified concerns around the young adult in my family's understanding, talking or communication."

 Click the star icon next to the items you want to save and view them in your pathway